The Castles of Mad King Ludwig II

 Hohenschwangau Castle, Ludwig's childhood home, nestles on a postcard-perfect Bavarian hillside. (photo: Dominic Bonuccelli)

 Touristy, glorious, and romantic, the mountainous borderlands of southern Bavaria house some of Germany's best attractions.
-My favorites are three of King Ludwig II's castles: stocky Hohenschwangau, his boyhood home; the nearby and fanciful Neuschwanstein, his dream escape; and Linderhof, his final retreat.
+My favorites are three of King Ludwig II's castles: stocky Hohenschwangau, his boyhood home; fanciful Neuschwanstein, his dream escape; and Linderhof, his most livable fairytale.

 Ludwig was just 18 when he became king of Bavaria in 1864.
 Rather than live with the frustrations of a modern constitution and a feisty parliament reining him in, he spent his years lost in Romantic literature and operas…chillin' with the composer Wagner as only a gay young king could.
-From his bedroom in Hohenschwangau, Ludwig trained a telescope on a ridge to keep an eye on Neuschwanstein as it was being constructed.
+From his bedroom in Hohenschwangau, Ludwig trained a telescope on a ridge to keep an eye on the construction of his dream castle.

-On my last visit, I peered through that telescope up to Neuschwanstein Castle (which inspired another boy, named Disney).
+On my last visit, I peered through that same telescope up to Neuschwanstein Castle.
 I could relate to the teen-king Ludwig.
 As a kid, bound by schoolwork and house rules, and with a stretched-out turtleneck and zits rather than crowns and composer friends, I, too, had built a castle: a tree house with a shiny roof.
 It was the envy of other little kings in my neighborhood.

 Then, at age 18, I made my first independent trip to Europe.
 I toured Ludwig's postcard-perfect Neuschwanstein, and saw firsthand just how big, dramatic, and over the top a "real" fairy-tale castle could be.
 Ludwig's extravagance and romanticism earned him the epithet of "Mad" King Ludwig.

 With towering turrets in a striking setting, these castles are a huge hit with sightseers.
 Every tour bus in Bavaria converges on Neuschwanstein and Hohenschwangau, while more tourists flush in each morning by train from Munich, two hours away.
-As if by the wave of a magic wand, a handy reservation system with set admission times sorts out the chaos for smart travelers.
+A handy timed-admission reservation system sorts out the chaos for smart travelers.

 The castle, built in the age of the typewriter and telephone, is a textbook example of 19th-century Romanticism.
 After the Middle Ages ended, people disparagingly named that era "Gothic" — meaning barbarian.
 Then, all of a sudden, in the 1800s, it was hip to be square, and Neo-Gothic became the rage.
 Throughout Europe, old castles were restored and new ones built, this time plastered with features recalling, with little historical accuracy, a bygone age of chivalry and mystique.